juliakimchung/Hotel_angular/README.md

 This is an app using My_Hotel_API to make a reservation to My Hotel.

+Users can

+1. View different suites

+2. Check the availability

-Users can view different suites, check the availability and make a reservation by creatng a payment.
-Users can view the reservation detail.
+3. Make a reservation by creatng a payment

+4. Confirm the reservation detail